Understanding your customer persona is the first step

 Essentially, you’re finding common ground to branch off with.
 Something to break the ice in case you need it.

-Plus, when you understand what your ideal customer cares about, you can improve your own core offerings.
-When you look at it that way, this kind of process allows you a free research group to boost your strengths and remedy your weaknesses.
+When you understand what your ideal customer cares about, you can improve your own services based on the customer’s needs.
+This kind of process allows you a free research group to boost your strengths and remedy your weaknesses.